The Experiences You Can’t Miss On A First Trip To Paris

 Here’s Mark enjoying a glass of wine on our tour

-1 – Wine tasting class at Les Caves du Louvre.
-This was an exceptional tour through a wine cellar that was formally used by the royal family.
-We took the guided tour with premium tasting and our sommelier was exceptional.
-After it finished, we walked away amazed at how much we learned and it was really cool to see historic cellar.
+Wine tasting at Les Caves du Louvre – This was a super easy and laid back tour through a wine cellar near the Louvre Museum that was once used by the royal family.
+We took a guided tour with premium tasting and our sommelier was fantastic.
+After it finished, we walked away amazed at how much we learned, and it was really cool to see this historic cellar.
 You can book it here.

 Woman learning how to make macaroons, the famous French pastry